ruby/rdoc/RI.md

 Array
 ```

-If no _name_ is given, all class and module names are output.
+If no _name_ is given, all class and module names are displayed.

 ### `--list-doc-dirs`

 Option `--list-doc-dirs` specifies that a list of the `ri` source directories
-is to be output;
+is to be displayed;
 default is `--no-list-doc-dirs`.

 See {ri Source Directories}[rdoc-ref:RI.md@ri+Source+Directories].